 See ASTM# below, when "F" is included in these #s that means that the metal has met the guidelines for FDA approval of materials used in medical products.
 The "1" or "2" that follows the "F" refers to the metal being of implant grade 1 or 2.
 Our jewelry is also solid, not plated or filled because plating can chip or flake with wear and cause reactions.
+The only exception is 24kt PVD Coated Titanium.
 The metal types we stock are as follows:

 316L OR 316LV STAINLESS SURGICAL STEEL ASTM-F138-86:

-Often referred to as Nb or Ni(which is wrong Ni=Nickel).
-Niobium is a pure element that when electric current is applied to the metal it will become anodizing and produces oxide layer on the jewelry.
-The jewelry is submerged into an electrolyte solution and then voltage is applied.
+Often referred to as Nb or Ni(which not correct.
+Ni=Nickel).
+Niobium is a pure element that when an electric current is applied to the metal it will become anodizing and produces an oxide layer on the jewelry.
+The jewelry is submerged in an electrolyte solution and then the voltage is applied.
 This produces about 15 or 16 different shades of colors and color combinations.
 The color is caused by refraction of the light through the oxide layer.
 The different colors are produced by the difference in the voltage applied during the anodizing.
 The thicker the layer usually the darker the color.
 Black Nb is created by heating up the jewelry till it is red hot and then cooled.
 This called blacking and black Nb will not fade like anodized Nb.
-Also Nb reactions are rare and no dyes or paints are used and because it is a pure element it is not toxic.
-The main problem with Nb is that it is a soft metal(like most elements) and tends to erode from normal wear over time and loses it's color.
-Since it is nontoxic the body will not react but if given time it will erode to it's natural color which is a dark grey.
+Also, Nb reactions are rare and no dyes or paints are used and because it is a pure element it is not toxic.
+The main problem with Nb is that it is a soft metal(like most elements) and tends to erode from normal wear over time and loses its color.
+Since it is nontoxic the body will not react but if given time it will erode to its natural color which is a dark grey.
 A good rule is the darker the color the deeper the oxidation and the longer it will take to wear off.

-Due to the fact that it is a rough or porous metal (especially with matte black oxidation) it can trap contaminates.
+Due to the fact that it is a rough or porous metal (especially with matte black oxidation), it can trap contaminants.
 This can be combated with a high polish.
 Matte finished jewelry should never be placed in a fresh piercing.
-It should always be of a high polish.
+It should always be a high polish.
 It is important that your jewelry manufacture is proficient with the polish, this is due to the fact that Nb is porous metal it can trap polishing compound residue which can be toxic.
-At the Axiom we nolonger stock Nb.
+At the Axiom, we no longer stock Nb.
 Lastly is that it's heavier then SSS, 14kt and 18kt gold, and Titanium and could add to migration.

 TITANIUM 614v.
 ASTM-F136 also known as titanium 6/4:

-Gold is soft and porous, so not only can there be problems with losing shape but it can trap contaminates.
-Also, Gold is prone to tarnish and tarnish is a fungi which could cause an infection.
+Gold is soft and porous, so not only can there be problems with losing shape but it can trap contaminants.
+Also, Gold is prone to tarnish and tarnish is a fungus which could cause an infection.
 If iodine comes in contact, it can stain the metal (just one more reason not to use Iodine based antiseptics).
-If a persons perspiration is acidic enough to corrode the non-gold alloys in karat gold, causing darking of the jewelry and discoloration of the area around the piercing.
+If a person's perspiration is acidic enough to corrode the non-gold alloys in karat gold, causing darkening of the jewelry and discoloration of the area around the piercing.
 Exposing the jewelry to urine can cause the jewelry to get a rough and dull surface.
 This caused by the acids in urine leach into the surface of the jewelry and drying to form a hard crust.
-Discoloration can be reduced by surface depletion, or pickling.
-Pickling is a process in which the jewelry is heated or submerged into a weak acid to remove the oxidation of the non-gold alloys from the metal's surface. .
-Do to the cost of Gold we no longer stock it.
+Discoloration can be reduced by surface depletion or pickling.
+Pickling is a process in which the jewelry is heated or submerged into a weak acid to remove the oxidation of the non-gold alloys from the metal's surface.
+Due to the cost of Gold we no longer stock it.